Starting secondary education

 Where a family intends to move into the Borough, a request for a school place based on the new address cannot be considered until a letter is provided from a licensed conveyancer or solicitor confirming exchange of contracts.

-All other applications will only be considered once the process for allocating places has been applied to those applications received by the deadline.
-Where a SSA has not been received by 24 February 2017, Darlington Borough Council will offer a place at the nearest school to the child’s home address with available places.
+All applications determined as "late" will only be considered once the process for allocating places has been applied to those applications received by the deadline.

 Expressing your preference of school